whwiese/YOLO/README.md

 ### Guide to files

-model.py: contains the neural network.
+model.py: Contains models.
+Current modles are YOLOv1, YOLOv2_lite

-train.py: trains and optionally saves a YOLO model. set hyperparameters and data path using variables at the top of the file.
+train.py: Trains and optionally saves a YOLO model. set hyperparameters and data path using variables at the top of the file.

-test_model.py: runs the forward pass of a loaded model, computes mean average precision and plots results.
+test_model.py: Runs the forward pass of a loaded model, computes mean average precision and plots results.

-loss.py: the YOLO loss function as specified in the paper.
+loss.py: The YOLO loss function as specified in the paper.

-dataset.py: creates PyTorch dataset object.
+dataset.py: Creates PyTorch dataset object.
 Converts images and labels into YOLO form (SxS grid).

-utils.py: utility functions
+utils.py: Utility functions

 ---